NFDI4Chem/nmrxiv-docs/docs/FAQs.md

 Licensing your project is important before you make it public.
 You can choose the license from the license dropdown.
 Please go through this [discussion](https://github.com/NFDI4Chem/nmrxiv/discussions/123) to learn more about which license to choose.

 ### Can I use nmrXiv for my teaching and demo purposes?
-Yes, you can use our [staging site](https://dev.nmrxiv.org) for teaching, demoing, and also test most of the features.
+Yes, you can use our [dev site](https://dev.nmrxiv.org) for teaching, demoing, and also test most of the features.
 But please keep in mind this site is just for testing and demonstration purposes only and all your data can be reset anytime.
 To learn more about our environment click [here](docs/developer-guides/deployment/environment).

 ### How to report a bug?